richardanaya/nopwd/README.md

    // create a login link for an email (e.g https://foo.com/?code=ABSDIMOIAd... )
    loginLink := noPwd.GenerateCodeLink(email)

-   // send an login with whatever tech you use for sending emails (mailgun, etc.)
+   // send login link with whatever tech you use for sending emails (mailgun, etc.)
    ...
 }